pawelwiejkut/pawelwiejkut.dev/content/posts/sac_app_dropdown_cascade.md

 {{< /highlight >}}

-At the end all filters should works fine.
+In the end, all filters should work fine.